MrFarland/DM-Operations-Center/Module/10-abilities.md

 General awareness, perceptiveness and intuition.

 **[Ability Checks](ability-check)**<br/>
-- A gut feeling about the best course of action.
+- Get a gut feeling about a decision.
 - Determine if a creature is undead.
 {.square}